 I encourage people who are entering into marriage with a substantial amount of wealth, property, or even debt to consider the possibility of negotiating a prenuptial agreement before marriage.
-This is a good idea for multiple reasons, foremost among them that it allows you and your spouse to negotiate with one another when you are on good terms rather than when you are on bad terms.
+This is a good idea for multiple reasons, foremost among them that it allows you and your spouse to deal with one another when you are on good terms rather than when you are in bad times.
 The stress of divorce causes people to act in ways that they do not intend to.
-Why not remove the possibility of negotiating when you are distracted, upset, or irate at your spouse?
+Why not remove the possibility of negotiating when you are distracted, upset, or furious at your spouse?

-Keep in mind that speaking to your fiancé about your finances before your marriage can greatly benefit you both.
+Remember that speaking to your fiancé about your finances before your marriage can significantly benefit you both.
 Many people enter into marriage without a plan to attack their financial problems or plan for the future.
 I am willing to bet most people reading this blog post do not speak to their significant other daily or even weekly about where you all are going as far as your finances are concerned.
-This is not strange- it’s normal.
+This is not strange- it's normal.
 My advice: don't be normal.
 Discuss these issues before your marriage.

 By discussing the financial issues inherent in a prenuptial agreement before you get married, you are doing yourself so much good.
-Not only are there all of the benefits that we have already discussed in today’s blog post, but you also allow yourself to undergo a form of "pre-marriage counseling."
+Not only are there all of the benefits that we have already discussed in today's blog post, but you also allow yourself to undergo a form of "pre-marriage counseling."
 This is especially beneficial if you and your spouse have never been married before.
-It can be a transition to learn how to coordinate your finances with someone when you chart your financial course.
-Having twice the income will be a welcome change for most folks, but there may be some details that you have to iron out with your finance before feeling fully comfortable with the changes brought about by marriage.
+It can be a transition to coordinate your finances with someone when you chart your financial course.
+Having twice the income will be a welcome change for most folks, but there may be some details that you have to iron out with your finance before feeling entirely comfortable with the changes brought about by marriage.